AlphaBytez/STING-CE-Docs/content/en/docs/troubleshooting/wsl2-custom-domain-solution.md

 This guide explains how using a custom domain can solve WSL2 networking issues and provide a more stable STING installation experience.
 Custom domains help bypass localhost/127.0.0.1 networking complexities that are common in WSL2 environments.

+For general domain configuration, see the [Installation Domain Guide](/docs/configuration/installation-domain-guide/).
+For Mailpit-specific WSL2 issues, see the [Mailpit WSL2 Auto-Fix Guide](/docs/troubleshooting/mailpit-wsl2-auto-fix/).

 ## Why Custom Domains Help with WSL2

 ### The Problem